TurkiMA/Predict-Car-Prices-Linear-Regression-and-Web-Scraping/README.md

 ## Goal:

-Building a model to predict car price by importing large data from carvago.com.While using statistics and probability analysis with linear regression and converting non-numeric values such as fuel type of car to dummy variables.
+Building a model to predict car price by applying linear regression.
 ## Data Description:

-The datasets will be obtained by applying web scraping from a car sales website which is https://carvago.com/ , we also might add data sets from Kaggle as well.
+The datasets will be obtained by applying web scraping from a car sales website which is https://carvago.com/.

 ## Tools: